Music is part of the Expressive Arts Faculty

 Key Stage 4

-At GCSE level we study the Edexcel syllabus at KS4 where we focus on Western Classical music, 20th Century Western Classical music, Popular music and Jazz and World music.
-Students will also compose 2 original pieces of music using music technology in one of the above styles.
+At GCSE level we study the Edexcel 9-1 syllabus at KS4 where we focus on Western Classical music, Vocal music, Musical Theatre and Fusions.
+At the end of the third year of a GCSE course students will sit a listening exam based on the eight set works from the topics listed above.
+The exam is worth 40%.
+Students will also compose two pieces of music which are worth 30% (one original and one set by the Edexcel Exam Board) using music technology in one of the above styles.
 Students will play a solo piece on their instrument/voice and perform in a duet or ensemble on their instrument/voice.
-All GCSE students attend Senior Choir and perform in the other ensembles such as Sinfonia and Concert Band as relevant.
+Both performances are worth 30%.
+All GCSE students attend Senior Choir and perform in the other ensembles such as Bishop Ramsey School Orchestra and Concert Band as relevant.

 Key Stage 5

-At AS and A2 we study the Eduquas syllabus [WJEC] .
-The listening focus is on Western Classical music and 20th Century music.
-Students will complete a live performance to an examiner and submit 2 original compositions.
-All A level students attend Senior Choir and perform in other ensembles such as Sinfonia and Concert Band as relevant.
-Many of our A level students lead ensembles or assist the junior ensembles
+two year course, students will sit a listening and appraising exam based on the areas of study listed above.
+Students will complete a live performance/recital of three different areas of study (35%) to an examiner and submit two compositions (25%) (one original in a Western Classical Style and one set by the WJEC Exam Board).
+All A level students attend Senior Choir and perform in other ensembles such as Bishop Ramsey School Orchestra and Concert Band as relevant.
+Many of our A level students lead ensembles or assist the junior ensembles.

 Individual and group instrumental lessons are available through Hillingdon Music Service.
 Students can apply for this during their time at Bishop Ramsey School.